DiegoRoar/todo-tailwind-and-vue/README.md

 ## 🚀 Minimal, Modern, and Accessible Task Management

 Welcome to a professional, minimal, and fully accessible task manager built with **Vue 3**, **TypeScript**, and **Tailwind CSS**.
-This project is a showcase of clean component architecture, beautiful dark/light theming, and smooth UI transitions — all designed for productivity and style.
+This project is a showcase of clean component architecture, beautiful dark/light theming, and smooth UI transitions, all designed for productivity and style.

 ---